Castra Albana: Septimius Severus to Philip the Arab

-The construction of the Roman Amphitheatre of Albano Laziale can be dated to the middle of this century and could mark the end of the period of highest prosperity for the Legio II Parthica although it may no longer have been there.
+The amphitheatre was built in the middle of the 3rd century and could mark the end of the period of highest prosperity for the Legio II Parthica which may no longer have been there.
+The fortress was abandoned in the late 3rd or early 4th century and the civilian town expanded over it.

 Decline of the castra after Constantine

-Legio II Parthica is mentioned for the last time at the beginning of the 5th century, near the camp of Cepha (modern Hasankeyf, Turkey).
-Thereafter it disappears from history.
-But even at the beginning of the 4th century, the legion had abandoned Castra Albana to settle in the strategic city of Bezabde (modern Cizre, Turkey) on the river Tigris, at the ever troubled eastern border of the Roman Empire.

-In the Liber Pontificalis it is stated that the Emperor Constantine I (306-337) founded the Cathedral of San Giovanni Battista at Albano Laziale during the pontificate of Pope Silvester I (314-335), providing the cathedral with decorations and substantial property in the Alban Hills, including the sceneca deserta vel domos civitatis (the abandoned tents or the houses of the city).
-It can thus be deduced that modern Albano Laziale was born on the remains of the castra, which explains the fact that the historic centre of Albano Laziale is literally founded atop the ancient encampment, whose remains are generally found only 50-200 centimetres below the modern ground level.
+Constantine I (306-337) founded the Cathedral of San Giovanni Battista at Albano Laziale during the pontificate of Pope Silvester I (314-335), providing it with decorations and substantial property nearby, including the sceneca deserta vel domos civitatis (the abandoned tents or the houses of the city).
+The modern Albano Laziale was built on the remains of the castra which are generally found up to 2 m below the modern ground level.